 Addressing Traffic Congestion

-Longmont's rapid growth has outpaced our infrastructure, leading to significant traffic congestion.
+Longmont’s rapid growth has outpaced our infrastructure, leading to significant traffic congestion.
 Many of our roads, originally designed for a population of 80,000 or less, now serve over 100,000 residents.
-This strain is evident on major routes like Main Street, Hover, and State Highway 119, where some intersections see over 70,000 vehicles daily and have been identified as high-crash areas.
+The result is clogged roads, longer commutes, and dangerous intersections.
+In 2023 alone, Longmont saw more than 2,000 crashes, including 68 serious or fatal incidents.

 To address this, Jake advocates for a comprehensive, multimodal transportation strategy that emphasizes walkability, cycling infrastructure, and public transit enhancements.
 By investing in pedestrian-friendly streetscapes and dedicated bike lanes, we can reduce reliance on cars, alleviate congestion, and promote a healthier, more sustainable community.